Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/en_Alt Room Randomizer.md

 ### Development Qs

-#### Objects are not spawning with their Pre_Create_Code
+#### Objects will not load different creation code, or pre-creation code

 This may be due to how UndertaleModTool work, or just a quirk of CicadaGames coding.
 Most objects in the game, when placed by the randomizer don't spawn with some code working.

 One example is `snake_block_180`, which does not spawn with the correct rotation, and needs to be changed in the .json file manually.

+Or perhaps the problem is with the export script itself, as pre_create_code always reads as `undefined`, in the .json so if, for instance, you wanted to remove pre_create_code from an object, that would fail.

 #### Some objects aren't spawning at all!